 10) The most important aspect of the masquerade ball is the mask

-Masquerade masks were important because they hid the wearer’s identity.
+Masquerade balls masks were important because they hid the wearer’s identity.
 In this way, one could freely express their opinions and emotions without any judgement.
-The Venetian masks were made from various materials including velvet and clay.
+The Venetian masks consisted of various materials including velvet and clay.
 Additionally, they were adorned with various ornaments such as feathers and coloured beads.

 11) Various types of traditional masquerade masks are:

 The Bauta was a traditional and archetypal Venetian mask.
-It was worn by both women and men.
-It was typically white and was worn extensively throughout the carnival period.
+Both women and men wear it.
+It’s typically white and people wore them extensively throughout the carnival period.
 What made it popular was that it lacked a mouth and only covered the upper half of the face.
 In this way it allowed the wearer to talk, eat and drink freely.

-Another popular mask is Colombina.
+Another popular masquerade ball mask is Colombina.
 These stunning masks are highly ornate and are decorated with jewels and feathers.
 They are popular today as well and are worn during various festivals and parties.

 Volto full face

 As suggested by the name, the Volto is a full-face mask.
-It is essentially a white mask made up of fine wax cloth and has a three-dimensional structure.
-Additionally, the mask was often paired with a three-cornered hat which gave a little mystery to the wearer.
+It is essentially a white fine wax cloth mask and has a three-dimensional structure.
+Additionally, the mask is paired with a three-cornered hat which gave a little mystery to the wearer.

-Arlecchino, also known as Harlequin, is a multicoloured mask.
-The wearer of the mask is typically expected to wear multicoloured patched clothing.
+Arlecchino, also known as Harlequin, is a multicoloured masquerade ball mask.
+The wearer of the mask typically adorns multicoloured patchwork clothing.

 An instantly recognizable masquerade mask is the Dottore Peste or the Plague Doctor mask.
-Charles de Lorme, a 17th-century physician is often credited for the mask’s unusual name as he wore this type of mask while treating plague sufferers.
+Charles de Lorme, a 17th-century physician is often credited for the mask’s unusual name.
+He essentially wore this type of mask while treating plague sufferers.